Trudeau touts Canada’s terror fight as Trump pushes NATO to do more

 “We have taken the time needed to get this right because our men and women in uniform deserve nothing less,” Mr. Trudeau said.

 NATO leaders are awaiting to hear what the U.S. President has to say at a dinner tonight about his vision for the alliance of which he is the de facto leader.
-During his campaign for the White House, he called the 68-year alliance “obsolete” because it did not do enough to tackle Islamic terrorism.
+During his campaign for the White House, Mr. Trump called the 68-year alliance “obsolete” because it did not do enough to tackle Islamic terrorism.

-Although he since backtracked, the leaders are hopeful he will make a firm pledge to Article 5 of the North Atlantic Treaty which states that an attack on one member is deemed to be an attack on all.Report Typo/Error
+Although he has since backtracked, the leaders are hopeful he will make a firm pledge to Article 5 of the North Atlantic Treaty, which states that an attack on one member is deemed to be an attack on all.Report Typo/Error

 Follow @RobertFifeon Twitter: